tsikov/vcr/README.md

 Store and replay results of http calls for easier testing of external services.

-The library works only for `drakma:http-request`.
-Pull requests for supporting other libraries are welcomed.

 ## Installation

 The library is not on quicklisp yet.
 To use it just clone it inside a directory from which ASDF can load it.
 Then run `(ql:quickload :vcr)` to experiment with it in the command line or include it in the `:depends-on` list inside your application's asd configuration file.